infinimesh/infinimesh/README.md

 infinimesh.community is a opinionated multi-tenant hyperscale Internet of Things platform to connect IoT devices fast and securely with minimal TCO.
 It features a unique Graph-based authorization system, allowing users & engineers to create arbitrary hierarchical ontologies, with the possibility to scope permissions down to single sub-devices to specific users (e.g. suppliers).
 It exposes simple to consume RESTful & gRPC APIs with both high-level (e.g. device shadow) and low-level (sending messages) concepts.
 The infinimesh.community IoT platform is open source and fully kubernetes compliant.
 No vendor lock-in - **run it yourself on Kubernetes in your own datacenter, under your control with maximum data privacy.**

 ## Project status
 infinimesh.community is always under development - we never stop to make the best IoT and AIoT platform in the world.
-If you feel really adventurous, check out [InfiniDev branch](https://github.com/infinimesh/infinimesh/tree/infinidev), there is the place all magic happens - with unexpected results.
+All development for infinimesh.community is open sourced, dual-licensed (Commons Clause and Apache v2.0) and transparent on GitHub.
+Read more why we have choosen dual-licensing at [Medium](https://2pk03.medium.com/why-we-use-commons-clause-for-infinimesh-c1a1f8bacb4d).
-All development for infinimesh.community is open source and transparent on GitHub.

 Our API's (REST / gRPC) are considered als beta and may change in future. infinimesh.community (cloud) has already available:

 **MQTT support for version 3 and 5**
 **State management (digital twin)**